rsoesemann/salesforce-isv-cockpit/README.md

 ## How can I use and extends this?

-The project was build as a flexible unnamespaced SFDX project.
+The project was built as a flexible unnamespaced SFDX project.
 The repo contains all the scripts to automatically build dev scratch orgs with the LMA installed and sample data to play with.

 From there you can eighter build Unlocked Packages from it or even push it into a Packaging org using the deployMetadata.sh script.

 Feel free to fork the repo and extend it.
 We would love to get improvements as Pull Request from you.
 Or create issues when you find a problem but don't wont to fix it on your own.

-The LMA Cockpit is a native Salesforce App that extends the Licence Management App from Salesforce to simplify the support and continuous improvement of Managed Packages installed in multiple subscriber orgs.
-Managed Packages are able to send out error emails to an email address defined during package upload.
-This app provides such an address and receives those error emails.
-It parses them and assigns them Packages, Package Versions and Licences.
-It also detects where in the code the error happened.
-I displays this content in dashboards and makes it easily accessable.

-That way you can proactivly monitor the health of you applications in you installes customer base.